How do I Answer a Lawsuit for Debt Collection?

 where to deliver your Answer

-If you do not tell the court in writing that you disagree with the statements in the Complaint, the judge will assume that you agree with it and will often give the plaintiff what s/he asks for.
+If you do not tell the court in writing that you disagree with the statements in the Complaint, the judge will assume you agree with it and will often give the plaintiff what s/he asks for.
 The plaintiff wins by default if you have not answered.
-If the court enters a Default Judgment against you, you may not get notice if you have not answered.
+If the court enters a Default Judgment against you, you may not get notice of the judgment if you have not answered.

 Once the plaintiff gets a judgment against you, s/he may be able to take money from your bank account or paycheck, or take some of your property to pay the judgment.
 You must file a written response within the time limit in your Summons (usually twenty days.
 Read the Summons carefully for the deadline).